Wedding Dance Lessons

 Be assured, we have wedding dance programs for any budget.

 Looking to start your wedding dance?
-The first class is only $29!
+Our new student special is (2) Intro lessons for $59!

 For the first couple of lessons, we recommend wearing the shoes you are most comfortable in.
 That way, you can focus solely on getting the steps down and not worried about getting them dirty.
 As it gets closer to the wedding, you'll definitely want to bring your wedding shoes to practice in.
 You'll be 100% comfortable on the big day and have no unwanted surprises.